Steve Christianson guided NYIT softball to its first NCAA Tournament appearance in nine years in 2017.

-Christianson came to NYIT from The Baseball Center New York City, where he served as head baseball and softball instructor.
-Prior to The Baseball Center, Christianson was associate director of athletics and head softball coach at Trinity University in Washington, D.C.
+Prior to The Baseball Center, Christianson served as associate director of athletics and head softball coach at Trinity University in Washington D.C.
 In 2006, he was named Atlantic Women’s Colleges Conference (AWCC) Softball Coach of the Year.
 In his two seasons at Trinity, Christianson coached four student-athletes to first team all-conference selections and four to second team all-conference selections, as well as one student-athlete to an all-conference honorable mention selection.

-Before coaching at Trinity, Christianson coached the nationally recognized softball program at Bishop Denis J. O’Connell High School in Arlington, Va., where he served as head junior varsity coach of the undefeated Washington Catholic Athletic Conference champion junior-varsity team.
+Before joining Trinity, Christianson coached the nationally renowned softball program at Bishop Denis J. O’Connell High School in Arlington, Va.
+He served as head coach of the undefeated Washington Catholic Athletic Conference champion junior-varsity team.

 In 1999, Christianson earned a B.S. in elementary education from St. Cloud State University.
 He has taught at several softball and baseball clinics focusing on hitting, pitching, catching, base running and conditioning.